 Well there you have it.
-I had only said to someone a week earlier that the only thing that I didn’t want was a caesarean.
+I had only said to someone a week earlier, the only thing that I didn’t want was a caesarean.
 Ha!
-But I did say, I wanted a quick labor with no tearing… Suppose I got exactly what I wanted.
+But I did say, I wanted a quick labour with no tearing… Suppose I got exactly what I wanted.

 Mark and I were both excited and anxious at the same time.
-Finally the long awaited day had come and I was 4 days off my due date and so happy to have carried him to full term.
+Finally the long awaited day had arrived.
+I was 4 days off my due date, and so happy to have carried him to full term.

-I finally got taken in and had a spinal anaesthetic so I could be present and awake for everything.
-It’s a faster recovery time having a spinal over general anaesthetic and less drugs go to the baby.
+I was given a spinal anaesthetic so I could be present and awake for everything.
+It’s a faster recovery time than a general anaesthetic, and sends less drugs to the baby.
 I still had a reaction from the anaesthetic and was vomiting quite a bit till they could settle me.
 The obstetrician told me the whole procedure would take about 3 minutes.

-Holy hell!!
-My mum breastfed all 8 of her children and all I remember her doing is scooping my brothers and sisters up and popping them on the boob.
-And now all I was hearing was about having the perfect ‘latch’.
-That’s another story but we worked it out together and Max is still getting good nutritious breast milk and mummy is quietly looking forward to the day that she stops breastfeeding :).
+Holy hell!
+My mum breastfed all 8 of her children; all I remember her doing is scooping my brothers and sisters up and popping them on her boob.
+We worked it out together, Max was fed nutritious breast milk and mummy was quietly looking forward to the day she could breastfeeding :).